How to Save “Inspect Element” Changes Permanently

 Step 4: Saving and testing your script

-After you’ve written your script and integrated your changes, you need to save your work.
-You can either navigate to “File” within the Tampermonkey editor and select “Save” or simply click the floppy disk icon.
+After you’ve crafted your script and added your tweaks, don’t forget to save your work.
+You can either go to “File” in the Tampermonkey editor and choose “Save”, or just click the floppy disk icon.

 Permanent Inspect Element Chrome Firefox or Edge